SumoLogic/sumologic-documentation/docs/get-started/training-certification-faq.md

 ### How do I access an exam?

-Access to our certification exams is available in our [Training Portal](#how-do-i-access-the-training-portal).
+Access to our certification exams is available in our [Learning Portal](#how-do-i-access-the-learning-portal).

 ### What certifications does Sumo Logic offer?